-Ade Olonoh is the Chairman at Formstack.
-Years ago, the company made the decision to transition from being co-located to remote.
+ADE OLONOH is chairman and founder at Formstack, a company that made the decision to transition from being colocated to remote years ago.
 The company was growing, and they wanted to take advantage of being able to hire top talent outside of Indianapolis, Indiana.
 During the transition, they experimented with small iterations, and eventually found a remote working cadence that made sense for their teams.
 Now they have a headquarters office that people use as needed.
+He is also cofounder of Jell.

 - Be deliberate about your processes.